ChristineCao/WebLinksApp/README.md

 The URL string is the root of a web site and constructs the set of all links on the website.
-Using recursive procedure that processes the graph of web pages that are reachable from the root web page until 50 URLs are found or nothing is left to find, placing all links on the Set as variable visitedUrlsSet and groupUrlsSet to hold the links.
+Using recursive procedure that processes the graph of web pages that are reachable from the root web page until 50 URLs are found or nothing is left to find, placing all links on the Set as variable visitedUrlsSet and groupUrlsSet to hold the unique links.

 The program validates the input URL String, in the class App.java which contains the main method takes a URL String as an argument of the program from the command, for example: http://www.google.com